aremaniac/installing-rabbitmq-in-ubuntu1504/README.md

 erl
 ```

-And it will show something like this
+And it will shows something like this:

 ![image](https://user-images.githubusercontent.com/6629806/186396380-ca0bff0d-8fd3-464b-bbe3-5a31c3cf8ab0.png)